tier4/awkernel/mdbook/src/internal/PCIe.md

 ## ChildDevice

-The `ChildDevice` enum is defined as follows.
+`ChildDevice` is an enum for representing different types of devices and their attachment states on a PCIe bus.

 ```rust
 pub enum ChildDevice {